sparkplugstudios/sparkplugstudios.github.io/privacy.markdown

 ### Privacy Policy Changes

-Although most changes are likely to be minor, we may change this Privacy Policy from time to time, and at our sole discretion.
-To this end we encourage visitors to frequently check this page for any changes to this Privacy Policy.
-Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.
+Although most changes are likely to be minor, we may change this Privacy & Cookies Policy from time to time, and at our sole discretion.
+To this end we encourage visitors to frequently check this page for any changes to this policy.
+Your continued use of this site after any change in our policies will constitute your acceptance of such change.

 ### Current Status

-Our Privacy Policy was last updated {{page.modified}}
+This Privacy & Cookies Policy was last updated {{page.modified}}